waifuai/llm-text-queue/README.md

 The project consists of three main components:

 *   `respond.py`: Core text generation service.
-Uses Google GenAI SDK to handle requests to generate text.
+Uses OpenRouter (default) or Gemini to handle requests to generate text.
 Exposes a `/generate` endpoint.
 *   `api_queue.py`: Gateway for incoming requests.
 Receives prompts, queues them using Redis, and forwards them to `respond.py` for processing.
 Exposes a `/generate` endpoint.
 *   `worker.py`: Redis worker that listens for jobs on the queue and executes them for concurrency without blocking.